ropensci/UCSCXenaTools/README.md

 ## Citation

+Cite me by the following
+    paper.

     Wang, Shixiang, et al. "The predictive power of tumor mutational burden in lung cancer immunotherapy response is influenced by patients' sex."
         International journal of cancer (2019).

+Cite UCSC Xena by the following
+    paper.

+    Goldman, Mary, et al. "The UCSC Xena Platform for cancer genomics data visualization and interpretation."
+BioRxiv (2019): 326470.

 ## Acknowledgments